jmaister/blog/content/vagrant.md

-title: Big Data: Hadoop cluster for the poor and lazy
+title: Hadoop cluster with Vagrant
-date: 2013-12-02 22:00
+date: 2013-12-06 22:00
 author: Jordi Burgos
 category: Programming
 tags: big data, hadoop, virtualization, vagrant
-slug: big-data-hadoop-cluster-poor-lazy
+slug: big-data-hadoop-cluster-vagrant
 status: draft

-***You can check the first article of this series: [Big Data: Get the data](./big-data-get-data.html)***

 After having the data, next step is to have a Hadoop cluster to "upload" the data and run the processes.